Antonín Barák

-After starting his professional career at Příbram in the Czech First League, Barák moved on to play for Slavia Prague, before moving to Italy to play in Serie A for Udinese, as well as on loan at other clubs in the same league.
+After starting his professional career at Příbram in the Czech First League, Barák played for Slavia Prague before moving to Italy, where he represented Udinese, Lecce and Hellas Verona in Serie A. He later joined Fiorentina, where he featured regularly in domestic and European competitions and was part of the squad that reached the UEFA Europa Conference League finals in 2023 and 2024.

+In September 2026, Barák left Fiorentina to join APOEL.

+A former Czech youth international, Barák made his senior international debut in 2016 and represented the Czech Republic at UEFA Euro 2020 and UEFA Euro 2024 editions of the UEFA European Championships.

 Club career

 Slavia Prague

 Barák made his career league debut for 1.
-FK Příbram on 1 June 2013 in a Czech First League 1–1 away draw against Slovan Liberec.
+FK Příbram on 1 June 2013 in a Czech First League 1–1 away draw against FC Slovan Liberec.
 He signed for Czech First League club SK Slavia Prague on 30 December 2015 with a contract until June 2019.
 On 31 January 2017, Slavia Prague announced that he had signed with Udinese Calcio for a fee of €3 million, but that the transfer would go through after the end of the season.

 Lecce and loan to Hellas Verona

 On 29 January 2020, Barák joined Serie A club Lecce on loan.
 On 2 February, he scored a goal in a 4–0 home win against Torino, his first match with the salentini team.
 On 17 September 2020, Barák moved on loan to Hellas Verona.
 Verona held an obligation to purchase his rights if certain performance conditions were met.